mamund/apis-and-agents/shared-state/README.md

 # Shared-State Service

-The **Shared-State Service** provides a simple, in-memory key-value store that can be dynamically updated and queried by job-control agents and other services.
-It supports JSON Pointer-based mutations and shallow merges, making it suitable for lightweight orchestration tasks.
+The **Shared-State Service** provides a simple, transient key-value store for orchestrated service environments.
+It supports lightweight mutations using JSON Pointer paths and shallow object merges — ideal for coordinating state across job-control workflows.

 ---

 ## 📄 Description

-- Provides create, read, update, delete (CRUD) for shared state documents
+- Stores structured data in memory (non-persistent)
-- Supports `PATCH` operations using either `add` or `merge`
+- Each document is addressable by a unique ID
-- Designed to work with job-control workflows
+- Designed for use with job-control and other composable services
-- Stores data in memory (non-persistent)
+- Supports `PATCH` operations using `"add"` or `"merge"`

 ---